maito094/Softuni-Csharp-roadmap/JavaScript/SoftUni_JS_Aplications/README.md

-Server.js is used for all JS_Applications like a remote server to make AJAX requests with CRUD operations
+Server.js is used for all JS_Applications like a remote server to make AJAX requests with CRUD operations.
+In the Architecture and Testing exercise for the testing part it is used the Playwright module package. in the Client Side Rendering exercise it is used the lit-html module package.